Tech News, Magazine & Review WordPress Theme 2017

 Global trade wars are inflating your gadget prices through hidden import taxes that manufacturers are passing directly to your wallet.

 Don’t be fooled by the price tags you see at your local retailer.
-There is a hidden tax being baked into your hardware that most brands aren’t talking about openly.
+Manufacturers bake a hidden tax into your hardware that most brands avoid discussing openly.
 I’ve spent weeks looking at the numbers, and the real cost of tech tariffs on your hardware is much higher than the marketing fluff suggests.

-At its core, a tariff is just an import tax on electronics that you end up paying for.
-When governments slap duties on semiconductors and circuit boards, the manufacturers don’t just eat those costs.
-They pass them down the supply chain until they hit your bank account.
+At its core, a tariff is just an import tax on electronics that you, the consumer, ends up paying for.
+When governments slap duties on consumer products, the manufacturers don’t just eat those costs.
+The buck is passed down to the supply chain until they hit you in the bank account.
 I’m tired of seeing brands pretend their price hikes are about “innovation” when they’re actually just protecting their margins from trade wars.

 This isn’t an abstract economic theory; it’s a direct raid on your wallet.
-I keep track of these trends in the Bloomberg technical news index to see which companies are hiking their prices next.
+I track trends in the Bloomberg technical news index that track which companies are hiking their prices to accommodate the cost increase from tariffs.
 Manufacturers face massive upfront expenses for essential components like chips and displays.

-While some companies claim to absorb these costs to stay competitive, a significant portion is always passed down to you.
+Some companies claim to absorb these costs to stay competitive while manufacturers will always pass the cost down to you.
 The evidence is clear when you look at the official USTR technical enforcement data regarding trade duties.
 Higher retail prices for smartphones and laptops are the inevitable result of this technical tax.

 The global tech supply chain used to be a model of technical efficiency, but tariffs have turned it into a mess.
 We’re seeing massive manufacturing shifts as brands like Apple scramble to move production out of China.
 The latest reports from Reuters confirm that the shift toward India and Vietnam is accelerating as companies try to protect their technical margins.